 Take everything out of the closet.
 You won’t be doing yourself any favours if you tackle this project with all the things still in it, or by doing part of it at a time.
 You need to get a fresh start.

 While everything’s out, do some paring down.
 You can use the Marie Kondo method, ask yourself these questions, or simply choose to get rid of items that you haven’t worn in a year or more.
 If none of these get you to the point of decluttering, consult with a professional organizer.

 Next, make sure there’s a bright light near or inside your closet so you can easily see your clothing.
 This may mean simply placing a lamp close by, or if you have the room, installing a light inside.
-If there’s no existing fixture, you can either hire an electrician to run wiring inside, or choose a wireless lighting option.
+If there’s no existing fixture, you can either hire an electrician to run the wiring inside or choose a wireless lighting option.
 There are many strong, high-quality LED lights that you can add.
 Choose the center of the closet as placement for a larger light or pick two or three smaller ones to provide plenty of light across the board.

 If there’s already a light inside the closet, consider whether it’s bright enough and whether you like the fixture aesthetically.
 This is the time to choose something decorative that goes with your personal style, like a fun crystal piece.

 A new coat of paint makes a huge difference inside a closet.
 Not only will it rid the walls of the wear and tear closets always get, it will also make them seem bigger and brighter.
 First, pick a shade and finish.
 WOW 1 Day Painting suggests using semi-gloss paint.
 This is a shiny finish that reflects light better than satin or eggshell, so you can better see your clothes.
 Choose a light-toned colour.
 It doesn’t have to be white but go for the lightest color in your chosen colour family.

 Decide whether your current shelving and clothing rod system is meeting your needs.
 Perhaps you want more shoe storage or don’t have enough space to hang your clothes.